laravel/docs/blade.md

 <a name="conditional-classes"></a>
 ### Conditional Classes

 The `@class` directive conditionally compiles a CSS class string.
-It accepts an array of classes where the array key contains the class or classes you wish to add, while the value is a boolean expression.
+The directive accepts an array of classes where the array key contains the class or classes you wish to add, while the value is a boolean expression.
 If the array element has a numeric key, it will always be included in the rendered class list:

     @php
         $isActive = false;